How long until Parsi New Year?

-Parsi New Year is a regional holiday celebrated in Maharashtra, India.
+Parsi New Year is a regional holiday celebrated on 17 August in Maharashtra, India.

 It is also known as 'Jamshedi Navroz' after the legendary King of Persia, Jamshed who started the Parsi Calendar.